Witch Hazel Care

 An interesting theory exists on how witch hazel got its name.
 There is a resemblance that it shares with the hazels of Europe, both in leaf and, to a lesser degree fruit.
 An early use that settlers found for this plant was to help find sources of water, a process called “water witching.”
 A forked branch was used, one that grew with the forks pointing north and south (having had equally felt the pull of the sunlight from dawn until dusk).
 The forks were held in the hands, the stem pointing forward.
 When a water source was discovered, it pulled down the stem end toward the earth, indicating where to dig.
 Whether the name or the activity came first it is difficult to say, as the European hazel provided a similar service.

 Witch hazel extract is popular around the world for use in treating a wide range of skin and vein conditions.
 The tannins in the plant make it quite astringent.
 It is touted for its anti-inflammatory properties.
 Extracts are generally a steam distillation of the essential oil.
 Some manufacturers infuse alcohol with it.
-Witch hazel tea is also popular.

-Plant container grown or balled in burlap stock in full sun for best overall shape.
+Plant container-grown or balled-in burlap stock in full sun for best overall shape.
 In hot regions, a bit of afternoon shade is beneficial.
 Soil should remain consistently moist.